sgoettel/addcorrespDesc/README.md

 ## Requirements

-`addcorrespDesc.py` requires the `lxml` and `csv` libraries to be installed.
+`addcorrespDesc.py` requires the `lxml` library to be installed.
 You can install these libraries using `pip` by running the following commands:

 `pip install lxml`

-`pip install csv`

 If you find this script helpful or have any suggestions for improvement, please feel free to contribute to the project on GitHub.